Halle/AsyncFilmstripImage/README.md

 temporary view until it is complete or fails.
 It optionally supports threadsafe image caching and cache fetching when passed an instance of a class conforming to **AtomicImageCaching**, which enforces atomicity.

+This was originally added here for discussion and is not a freestanding code module; it has dependencies which are outside of the publicly-shared code.